designatednerd/DNSSwipeableTableCell/README.md

 ![DNSSwipeableTableCell demo](swipeable.gif)

-This is an extension of a tutorial I've written for [RayWenderlich.com](http://www.raywenderlich.com) on how to create a swipeable UITableViewCell for iOS 7 without driving yourself completley insane with UIScrollViews.
+This is an extension of [a tutorial I wrote](http://www.raywenderlich.com/62435/make-swipeable-table-view-cell-actions-without-going-nuts-scroll-views) for [RayWenderlich.com](http://www.raywenderlich.com) on how to create a swipeable UITableViewCell for iOS 7 without driving yourself completley insane with UIScrollViews.
 (Drive yourself insane with constraints instead!)

 The crux of the problem is that while adding a delete button is super-easy, adding a delete button AND another button is a total nightmare because of the way the cells are constructed.